AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 >[!NOTE]
 >
->This parameter provides a list of all available [!DNL Adobe Commerce] versions.
+>This parameter provides a list of all available Adobe Commerce versions.

 Where:

-- `-c, --coming-version[=COMING-VERSION]`: The [!DNL Adobe Commerce] targeted version.
+- `-c, --coming-version[=COMING-VERSION]`: The Adobe Commerce targeted version.

 There are some limitations when running the previous command:

-- This parameter refers to any tag that identifies a specific version of [!DNL Adobe Commerce].
+- This parameter refers to any tag that identifies a specific version of Adobe Commerce.
 - It is a requirement to provide this one explicitly; providing only the value of it does not work.
 - Provide the tag version without any quotation marks (neither single nor double): ~~'2.4.1-develop'~~.
 - You should NOT provide older versions than the one you have currently installed, nor older than 2.3, which is the oldest one supported at the moment.